filecoin-project/filecoin-docs/docs/store/storage-and-retrieval-using-filecoin+.md

 <!--
     Where should a dev create their address?
         Can we expect them to spin up a node _just_ to create an address?
 Probably not.
+        The easiest way is to use Filfox.io's _hot wallet_ feature.
+Although, I'm not super sure how secure this method is.
 -->

 ## Get FIL